openvinotoolkit/openvino/inference-engine/samples/benchmark_app/README.md

     -layout                     Optional.
 Prompts how network layouts should be treated by application.
 For example, "input1[NCHW],input2[NC]" or "[NCHW]" in case of one input size.
     -cache_dir "<path>"         Optional.
 Enables caching of loaded models to specified directory.
     -load_from_file             Optional.
 Loads model from file directly without ReadNetwork.
+    -latency_percentile         Optional.
+Defines the percentile to be reported in latency metric.
+The valid range is [1, 100].
+The default value is 50 (median).

   CPU-specific performance options:
     -nstreams "<integer>"       Optional.
 Number of streams to use for inference on the CPU, GPU or MYRIAD devices